jingjie00/Adaptive-Focal-Loss-in-Multi-Task-Personality-Recognition-for-Mitigating-Hard-Class-Imbalance-Bias/README.md

-# README: Adaptive Focal Loss in Multi-Task Personality Recognition for Mitigating Hard Class Imbalance Bias
+# README: Personality-Stratified with Adaptive Focal Loss for Hard Class
+Imbalance in Multi-Dimensional Personality Recognition

 ## Overview
 This project explores class imbalance issues in personality recognition tasks and introduces a novel **Adaptive Focal Loss** (AFL) designed for multi-task learning.
 The approach leverages advanced linguistic features and custom loss functions to improve classification performance on datasets with skewed personality type distributions.